Here are seven simple ways to declutter your life if you’re a busy woman juggling parenting with working and running a family household.

 But the always “on” manic mummy mode is a dreadful example for our kids.

-I am trying hard to let my daughter see me have 15-30 minutes real down time everyday.
+I am trying hard to let my daughter see me have 15-30 minutes of real downtime every day.

 Not where I crash in an exhausted heap, but good quiet time … phone off, laptop off … just chatting or reading a book.